= Required

 For more information on notifications, see the detailed documentation.

-section is optional.
-You'd add this section if you want to change the notifications generated by Travis when it completes the builds, tests, and deployments launched from this travis.yml
+notifications necessary?The notifications section is optional.
+You'd add this section if you want to change the notifications generated by Travis when it completes the builds, tests, and deployments launched from this travis.yml file.

 notifications: